mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/pbes/pbes-inst-solving.rst

 Additional optimizations to PBES instantiation
 ----------------------------------------------

-During the execution of the instantiation algorithm (with any solving strategy), the set *todo*  may contain nodes that can be proven to be irrelevant, i.e., the solution of the PBES can already be computed without exploring these irrelevant nodes.
+During the execution of the instantiation algorithm (with any solving strategy), the set *todo*  may contain nodes that become irrelevant, as the solution of the PBES can already be computed without exploring these irrelevant nodes.
+This for instance happens in a right hand side `X\vee Y` when `X` is true.
+The variable `Y` does not need to be explored further.
-To this end we present a routine, :ref:`PruneTodo <prune-todo>`, that partitions the set *todo* into a new set *todo* and a set *irrelevant*.
-Note that elements from *irrelevant* may be moved to the new set *todo* when new elements are added to the *todo* set.
+To this end we present a routine, :ref:`PruneTodo <prune-todo>`, that recalculates the set *todo*.

 In the tool ``pbessolve``, flag ``--prune-todo-list`` can be used to enable this routine.
-The routine can be used in combination with any solving strategy.
+The routine can be used in combination with any solving strategy, and it takes time at most proportional to the time to instantiate the PBES.

+Variables that are removed from the todo set, may become relevant again, but may not be added automatically to *todo*.
+Consider equations `\mu X=Y, \mu Z=X`.
+At some point `X` is explored and `Y` is in the todo set.
+If `X` becomes irrelevant, `Y` is removed from the todo set, without being explored.
+If at a later point `Z` is explored, `X` becomes relevant again, but as `X` is explored already `X` will not be investigated further.
+Hence, `Y` is not added to *todo*.
+Therefore, it is needed that once pruning has taken place once, it must be repeated to detect such variables to be readded to *todo*.

+In particular when *todo* becomes empty, it is necessary to do one more prune, to be sure that all reachable BES variables are being investigated.

 In Algorithm :ref:`PbesInstStructureGraphPrune <solve-prune>` we present the instantiation algorithm in which pruning is applied.
 In fact, algorithm :ref:`PbesInstStructureGraphPrune <solve-prune>` uses :ref:`PruneTodo <prune-todo>`.